AK0055/cpumon/README.md

 # cpumon
-A CPU monitoring app based on ElectronJS with realtime alerts to user Users can view realtime CPU usage, memory usage and CPU temperature.
+A CPU monitoring app based on ElectronJS with realtime alerts to users.
+- Users can view realtime CPU usage, memory usage and CPU temperature.
-A realtime database is used to track the abnormal values and report to user
+- A realtime database is used to track the abnormal values and report to user